reflex-dev/reflex-web/docs/wrapping-react/example.md

 Here we will define the `tag` and the `vars` that we will need to use the component.

-For this tutorial we will define `EventHandler` props `on_edges_change` and `on_connect`, but you can find all the events that the component triggers in the [reactflow docs](https://reactflow.dev/docs/api/react-flow-props/#onnodeschange).
+For this tutorial we will define `EventHandler` props `on_nodes_change` and `on_connect`, but you can find all the events that the component triggers in the [reactflow docs](https://reactflow.dev/docs/api/react-flow-props/#onnodeschange).

 ```python
 from reflex import Component, EventHandler, Var